-Ginger on my Body
+Ginger Body Wrap

 Ginger or Luya in Filipino is popular and said to be widely cultivated in the Philippines.
 Commonly found in market stalls and grocery stores, it is usually used as a condiment in Filipino cuisines.
 It takes away the fishy smell of seafood dishes or even from the chicken that is why it is used in a famous Tinola dish.

 Ginger or Luya is also known as a medicinal plant in the Philippines.
 It is said to have a lot of health benefits.
 Folks said it helps in clearing out the throat and the best way to cure sore throat or hoarseness is to drink a cup of salabat (ginger tea) or chew a piece of rhizome.
-It also used as a remedy for cough, aid for digestion and flatulence, headaches and hangovers.
-Likewise used as antiseptic by preparing some dried rhizomes with 70% alcohol and applying on wounds or cuts.
+It can also be used as a remedy for cough, aid for digestion and flatulence, headaches and hangovers.
+Use it as antiseptic by preparing some dried rhizomes with 70% alcohol and applying on wounds or cuts.
 Studies show that ginger can also be used as an analgesic, anti-inflammatory, antioxidant, antibacterial and has a good effect on some gastrointestinal problems.
 It has no known side effects.
 For post pregnancy, it helps in firming the body.
 As mentioned above, ginger is said to be used in Spas and massage outlets or centers because it helps relieve stress and tighten some areas on the body.
 Some folks put minced ginger on the belly part of women who just had given birth, then they bind it with the use of cloth.
 For hair and scalp care, ginger juice is used for hair loss and dandruff control.

 Got ideas?
 Write it.
 Share it.